smgsankar/mahi-home-bakes/README.md

 ## 🤝 Contributing

 This is a private project for Mahi Home Bakes.
-For any modifications or updates, please contact me over [mail](mailto:gomzsankar@gmail.com).
+For any modifications or updates, please contact me at **gomzsankar@gmail.com**.

 ---